Grady County License Hearing Guide

 What It Is

-- Separate from Criminal Court: The outcome of the ALR hearing does not directly affect the outcome of your criminal case, and vice versa.
+- Separate From Criminal Court: The outcome of the ALR hearing does not determine your guilt or innocence in the criminal DUI case.

-- Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show "probable cause" to believe you were driving under the influence, not "beyond a reasonable doubt."
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show that it is more likely than not that the requirements for suspension are met.

 How to Prepare

-- Understand What You Can Challenge: You can challenge the validity of the traffic stop, the probable cause for your arrest, the accuracy of the breath or blood test (if applicable), and whether you were properly informed of your implied consent rights.
+- Understand What You Can Challenge: You can challenge various aspects of the case, including the legality of the traffic stop, the administration of the breath or blood test, and the accuracy of the test results.

 Possible Outcomes